Environmental and Grounds

 The WQM workgroup is staffed by professionals who have earned several licenses from by NC and Federal regulatory bodies.
 The team implements, guides, and offers regulatory compliance services required under a very diverse statutory framework.
 The team selects optimal management strategies for water quality and pest control in a school environment whose policy is to exclude, to the extent possible, all use of pesticides in and on school grounds and buildings.

-Senior Director, Maintenance & Operations
+Senior Director, Maintenance and Operations